‘Teen Mom 2’ Star Says She ‘Can’t Wait’ To Have Another Baby

 “Yes we are lol I decided to keep my relationship as private as possible but we make a full year next week and we are going on vacation to D.R”

-Keeping things private isn’t easy when you are on a reality show about your life, but Briana seems to be doing a good job at keeping her relationship relatively private.
+Keeping things private isn’t easy when you are on a reality show about your life, but Briana seems to be doing a good job at keeping her relationship relatively on the down low.

 Season 9 of Teen Mom 2 recently came to a close, but the reunion special will be airing Monday night on MTV.
 Briana, along with the rest of the cast, has also been filming for Season 9B.
 While it is unclear when the new season of Teen Mom 2 will air, it was recently announced that Teen Mom OG will premiere on the network on June 10.